 Finding Scholarships and Grants

-Because scholarships and grants are offered by many various organizations, from your college to private businesses, it can be hard to know where to look if you don’t want to spend more time looking for funding than studying.
-Luckily, there are some smart ways to simplify the search for free money for school.
+Scholarships and grants are offered by many organizations, from your college to private businesses, which can make it challenging to know where to look.
+There are some smart ways to simplify the search for free money for school.

 When it comes to scholarships, you might consider starting with a scholarship database .
-Scholarship databases compile many different types of scholarships and let you create a profile with all of your information—which could help you match with scholarships that you’d be a great candidate for.
+Scholarship databases compile many different types of scholarships and let you create a profile with all of your information — which could help you match with scholarships.

 When it comes to grants, the process can look a little different.
 While scholarship databases may have some grants listed, these are often awarded through your school.
 The awards typically come either as part of the federal financial aid process or as a separate application process.